alimac/alimac.io/content/post/static-websites-with-s3-hugo-part-1.md

 ```

 Also, both `http://alimac.io` and `http://www.alimac.io` should redirect to their HTTPS counterparts.
 Neat!

-## Improvements

-As I mentioned in the [AWS account](#aws-account) section, the set of policies for the IAM user could be further restricted.

-The S3 bucket policy does not guard against making an object public.
-By default, permissions on objects are private, but nothing prevents them being set to public by accident.
-This can be improved by adding *Deny* statements to the policy.

 What would you improve about this design?
 Which parts could be explained in more detail?
 Did you find this post useful?
 Ping me on Twitter [@alimacio](https://twitter.com/alimacio).